skyformat99/ubjsc/docs/index.md

 Added basic support for high-precision numbers.

+In case you run into problems while parsing, you can turn on the debugger.
+See ubjs_parser_settings.debug.

 \subsection main_how_do_i_upgrade_02_03 From 0.2 to 0.3

 Argtable2 and jansson libraries are no longer included nor fetched as subrepositories.